bcgov/nr-funbucks/README.md

 1. Generate your server's configuration using the local (-l) flag and (-a) flag
 2. Place any documents in ./lambda/data.
 You will need to lay the files out relative to the log directory like they would be on the server.
 Check the generated files (inputs.conf) in ./output if you are confused.
 3. Ensure the local lambda is running.
-See: [https://github.com/BCDevOps/nr-apm-stack/blob/master/event-stream-processing/README.md](nr-apm-stack repository).
+See: [nr-apm-stack repository readme](https://github.com/BCDevOps/nr-apm-stack/blob/master/event-stream-processing/README.md)
 4. Run ```./lambda/podman-run.sh```

 ### Why should I use the -a flag for local testing?